lindaprotocol/documentation-en/docs/clients/wallet-cli.md

         "value": 74999999999980000
     }
 ],)
-  # (AssetIssue costs 1000 TRX)
+  # (AssetIssue costs 1000 LIND)
-  # (You can query the TRX balance and other asset balances of any account)
+  # (You can query the LIND balance and other asset balances of any account)
 > TransferAsset TWzrEZYtwzkAxXJ8PatVrGuoSNsexejRiM 1000001 10000
 ```